Digitizing VHS Done Right: What to Buy (and What to Avoid)

 You should clean your VCR heads before starting, especially if your VCR hasn’t been used in years.
 If you’re playing very old tapes, it’s not a bad idea to clean them periodically (every dozen tapes).
 Here’s a Lifewire article on cleaning your VCR heads.

-Capture at the highest resolution available
+Capture at the full resolution

 Back up your digital files

-None of this matters if you lose all of your archived disks!
+None of this matters if you lose all of your archived files!
 Keep good quality backups, and as a rule you should keep a full set of backups both at your house, and at another location of your choosing.
 If the originals and the backups are destroyed by some terrible event in your home, you’ll have the backups stored elsewhere.
 Cloud backups are also an option, and services such as Mega.nz provide inexpensive storage.

 Final Thoughts